CALL US: +44 (0)20 8004 3492

 It will also be necessary to make an appointment to attend an interview at your local US embassy or consulate.

-Common reasons for refused visitor visa applications
+Common reasons for refused US visit visa applications

 A visa application may be rejected if: